CCPCookies/resourcesPublic/doc/source/Tools/Api/ResourceGroup.rst

 ResourceGroups represent a collection of Resources.

-They can be saved/loaded from a filetype which superseeds resfileindex files.
+They can be saved/loaded from a filetype which supersedes resfileindex files.

 See :doc:`../../DesignDocuments/resourceGroupFileFormat` file specification for more details.